Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: The NumCosmo library

 \section{The \texttt{NumCosmo} library}

-In this section, we provide a short description of the Numerical Cosmology library (\texttt{NumCosmo}, available on GitHub\footnote{\url{https://github.com/NumCosmo/NumCosmo}}, \cite{2014ascl.soft08013D}).
-Apart from the crude data (observational maps), for which we used some \texttt{Healpix} functions to generate the observed pseudo-$C_\ell^{AB}$ values, as mentioned in Section~\ref{sec:Data}, all other pieces of the pipeline made use of \texttt{NumCosmo}.
-For a complete description we refer the reader to the references \citet{Doux2017a} and \citet{Vitenti2017}.
+In this section, we provide a short description of the Numerical Cosmology library (\texttt{NumCosmo}, available on GitHub\footnote{\url{https://numcosmo.github.io/}}, \citet{2014ascl.soft08013D}).
+Apart from the crude data (observational maps), for which we used some \texttt{Healpix} functions to generate the observed pseudo-$C_\ell^{AB}$ values, as mentioned in \cref{sec:Data}, all other pieces of the pipeline made use of \texttt{NumCosmo}.
+For a complete description we refer the reader to \citet{Vitenti2018}.

 \texttt{NumCosmo} contains a comprehensive set of tools to compute cosmological observables and to perform statistical analysis.
 The library is written in C, but since it uses the \texttt{GObject} framework\footnote{\url{https://developer.gnome.org/gobject/stable/}}, it is developed in a object-oriented fashion.
 Additionally, it has automatic bindings for every language that supports \texttt{GObject} introspection (\emph{e.g.} Python, Ruby or Perl).